lgh19/Scanner-Praxis/README.md

 # Scanner-Praxis

-A GUI used to import pictures, process them, and output in an OCR PDF.
+An application used to import images from a camera, process them, and output in an OCR PDF.

-The GUI is all in java and javafx.
-IntelliJ is the IDE used.
+Due to a series of poor choices, the application is in java and the GUI is in javafx.

+Note: Many of the operations require JDK-9 and above.

 Pre-Requirements: